hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 For most of the applications we'll encounter, `MPI_COMM_WORLD` will likely be sufficient; but before we move on, we'll take a quick look at how to create and manage custom communicator handles.

-When decomposing a problem across parallel processes, it is perhaps trivial to implement a 1-dimensional decomposition (where each processes neighbours hold the ranks immediately before and after).
+When decomposing a problem across parallel processes, it is perhaps trivial to implement a 1-dimensional decomposition (where each process's neighbours hold the ranks immediately before and after).

-For more complex decompositions, setting up a grid of processes and calculating which ranks have to exchange halo data is nontrivial.
+For more complex decompositions, setting up a grid of processes and calculating which ranks have to exchange halo data is non-trivial.
 For this reason, MPI provides functionality to set up virtual topologies.

-Let's say, for example, that we have 12 processes and we want the to form a 3 &times; 4 grid which is periodic in the second dimension but not in the first.
+Let's say, for example, that we have 12 processes and we want them to form a 3 &times; 4 grid which is periodic in the second dimension but not in the first.

 ![12 processes arranged in a 3 x 4 grid, periodic in one dimension](../../assets/unit-6/cartgrid.png)
 _**Figure 4:** A two-dimensional cartesian topology.
-12 processes form a 3x4 grid, periodic in the second dimension but not the first._
+12 processes form a 3 &times; 4 grid, periodic in the second dimension but not the first._
 {: style="color:gray; font-size: 90%; text-align: center;" }

 We can set this up using the `MPI_Cart_create()` function, which takes as inputs an old communicator, the number of dimensions, the dimensions themselves and the periodicity in each dimension, and outputs a new communicator.
 For the situation in Figure 4, we can use: